Frequently Asked Questions About Aquilian Health Benefits Plans

-No. We only accept cheques or electronic cash transfers (EFT/ACH, Interac, PAD, etc.) for claim payments.
+No. We accept only electronic cash transfers (EFT/ACH, Interac, PAD, etc.) or cheques for claim payments.
 Becoming a credit card merchant would significantly increase our administration fees.
-In any event, since we need the original medical receipts to be sent to us by mail, a credit card transaction would not speed up the claim processing time.

 11. Does it matter if the original medical expense is paid with the business credit card, or my personal credit cards?

 12. I have a large claim with multiple pages.
-Can I send one lump sum cheque, or do I need to send one check for each page of claims?
+Can I send one lump sum payment, or do I need to send one payment for each page of claims?

-Yes, you can send one lump sum cheque for the entire claim, regardless of how many pages.
+You can send one lump sum payment for the entire claim, regardless of how many pages.
 One small hint: Copy the amount of the “Total Claim” (not the “Total Fee Payable”) from your first page into the first amount on the first line of the subsequent page and use something like “Balance Forward” for the description.
 Do this for any subsequent pages and then the last page will have the correct “Total Fee Payable” for the entire claim.